 RA Capital Management is a special hedge fund.
-While the fund’s public-equity returns may seem weak, its actual returns should be much higher, derived froth investing in healthcare companies before they go public.
-Mr. Kolchinsky and his team are true value-creation experts with deep industry know-how.
+While the fund’s public-equity returns may seem depressed, its actual returns should be much higher, derived from investing in healthcare companies before they go public.
+Mr. Kolchinsky and his team are true value-creation experts with deep industry knowledge.

-As a result, investors are likely to find several hidden gems in Ra’s equity portfolio.
-Keep in mind, however, that a relatively high familiarity and experience must be possessed by retail investors too before investing in the very risky biotech industry.
+As a result, investors are likely to find several hidden gems in RA’s equity portfolio.
+Keep in mind, however, that a relatively high familiarity and experience must be possessed by retail investors too before investing in the risky biotech industry.

 See the articles below for analysis on other major investment firms/asset managers:

 If you are interested in finding more high-quality dividend growth stocks suitable for long-term investment, the following Sure Dividend databases will be useful:

 - The Dividend Kings List is even more exclusive than the Dividend Aristocrats.
 It is comprised of 40 stocks with 50+ years of consecutive dividend increases.

 - The 20 Highest Yielding Dividend Kings

 - The Dividend Achievers List: a group of stocks with 10+ years of consecutive dividend increases.